 Before sealing up your boat in shrink wrap, make sure your marina has a shrink wrap recycling program for both fall and spring.
 Be sure to keep shrink wrap separate from other waste and remove all ropes, tie-downs, zippers, or plastic vents.
 For small facilities and do-it-yourselfers, Dr. Shrink has a recycling program.

 Here are a few additional resources to explore.

 - Soundings magazine's The Complete Guide to Winterizing.

-- BoatUS's Winterize Your Boat web page, which includes downloadable checklists.
+- BoatUS's Boater's Guide To Winterizing web page, which includes guidance and tips for all your winterizing needs.
 (Also, see Five Tips for "Green" Winterizing a Boat for additional tips.)

 - CZM's Massachusetts Clean Marina Guide, which provides a set of Boater Fact Sheets with detailed information on: boat operation and fueling; hazardous waste and trash disposal; bilge water, graywater, and boat sewage; boat cleaning and hull/engine maintenance; and non-toxic cleaning alternatives.